-Changing speed limits hardly has any direct costs, but certainly can have indirect costs.
-A first cost category includes the changes in travel time.
-Higher speed limits could persuade people to drive faster, and this would, in normal circumstances, result in shorter travel times.
+Changing speed limits hardly have direct costs, but certainly can have indirect costs.
+A first cost category includes the changes in travel times.
+Higher speed limits could persuade people to drive faster, and this will - ceteris paribus - result in shorter travel times.
 Shorter travel times are generally evaluated positively (as expressed by the concept the Value of Time (VOT) or Marginal Value of Travel Time Savings (MVTTS).
 See, for example Wardman (2001).
-Nevertheless, higher speed limits could also result in more congestion, certainly on motorways, because the maximum capacity of a lane of a motorway occurs at a speed of around 90 km/h.
-If people drive faster, this can increase congestion levels and net travel times.
-If congestion occurs unexpectedly (from the perspective of the road user), this decreases the reliability/predictability of travel times.
-Lower levels of reliability are evaluated negatively by road users (Lam and Small, 2001).
+But higher speed limits could also result in more congestion, certainly on motorways, because the maximum capacity of a lane of a motorway occurs at a speed of around 90 km/h.
+If people drive faster, this can increase congestion levels, and net travel times.
+If congestion occurs unexpectedly (from the perspective of the road user) this decreases the reliability / predictability of travel times.
+Lower levels of reliability are evaluated by the road user negatively (e.g. Lam and Small, 2001).
 Speed limits can also affect the competitiveness of public transport and maybe even the bicycle, compared to driving.
 Therefore, changing speed limits can have indirect effects via mode choice.

-In addition to changes in travel times and reliability being a bit speculative, the pleasure of driving faster is an incentive for some people to do so.
-However, there is hardly any literature available that discusses the quantitative magnitude of this effect.
+In addition to changes in travel times and reliability being a bit speculative, I think the fun of driving faster is an incentive for some people to do so.
+To the best of my knowledge there is hardly any literature available that discusses the quantitative magnitude of this effect.

-A very difficult question is if and how travel timesaving resulting from speeding (or violating other legal rules such as driving and driving) should be evaluated.
-It is beyond the aim of this paper to summarise the debate and choose a position.
-However, the message is that changing speed limits can result in changing levels of speeding and there is debate about whether the gains of speeding should count at all.
+A very difficult question is if and how travel time savings resulting from speeding (or violating other legal rules such as driving and driving) should be evaluated.
+It is beyond the aim of this paper to summarize the debate and chose a position.
+But, the message is that changing speed limits can result in changing levels of speeding, and there is a debate about whether the gains of speeding should count at all.